Review | ‘Ratched’ is a mighty strong dose of Ryan Murphy, with sometimes sluggish side-effects

 It can take a while for the series to find its way — and often it’s the viewer who will feel as if they are missing something profound.
 As a prequel set in 1947, it’s not required that the viewer know much about “Cuckoo’s Nest” or even Louise Fletcher’s Oscar-winning performance as a more powerful Ratched in the 1975 movie version, other than the fact that Murphy (working here with Ian Brennan and creator Evan Romansky) is among our shrewdest and most knowing samplers of popular culture.

 Of course a lot of us will come here wanting to know what made Ratched into the sublimely vindictive control freak of the mental ward.
 Audiences have been wondering that for decades.
-“That [expletive] nurse, man,” Jack Nicholson’s character said about Nurse Ratched.
+“That f---ing nurse, man,” Jack Nicholson’s character said about Nurse Ratched.
 “She ain’t honest.”

 The answers provided in “Ratched” may or may not satisfy that curiosity, but fans of Murphy’s previous and provocative works won’t mind.
 “Ratched” combines the lushly lurid old-school glamour of his FX series “Feud: Bette and Joan” (in which powerful women discover that mutual respect is a byproduct of their bitter rivalry) with slightly less grisly aspects of “American Horror Story: Asylum” (itself a comment on mental-health-care conditions before landmark revisions of the Diagnostic and Statistical Manual of Mental Disorders, featuring Catholic nuns with warped, Ratched-like control over their patients).